sir-zech/Bookadoctor-using-mern/README.md

 ## Features

 - **User Registration & Authentication:** Secure user login and registration process.
-- **Doctor Profile Management:** Doctors can manage their profiles and set availability.
+- **Doctor Profile Management:** Doctors can manage their profiles, set their availability, and apply to be listed on the platform to receive patient appointments..
 - **Appointment Booking:** Patients can browse through doctors, view their profiles, and book available appointment slots.
 - **Real-Time Notifications:** Users receive notifications for appointment confirmations or changes.
-- **Admin Dashboard:** Admin access to manage users and doctors, view all bookings, and oversee the system's functionality.
+- **Admin Dashboard:** Admin access to manage users and doctors(approve doctors/delete users/block doctors/unblock doctors, view all bookings, and oversee the system's functionality.

 ## Tech Stack